jonkracht/opus-two-serial-communication/README.md

 ```
 where `DEVICE_NAME` was determined previously.

-Alternatively, adding the Linux user to the group of which the 'DEVICE_NAME' is a member will provide the desired read/write privilege.
+Alternatively, adding the Linux user to the group of which the 'DEVICE_NAME' is a member will provide the desired read/write privileges.
 Determine this group by executing:
 ```bash
 ls -lah /PATH/TO/DEVICE
 ```